codicevitae/python-pi/Week_2/Lesson_3/assessment.md

     Print your variable out, does the sentence look correct?

-3. Write an assignment statement to set your current age, in years, to the nearest month.
-Print your variable, does it look correct?
-How could you round it to the nearest year?
+3. Write an assignment statement to set your current age, in months.
+Now calculate how many years that is to a single decimal place and print it out.

 4. None of the following assignment statements alone are valid.
 Why?